katsutoo/perissables/docs/roadmap.md

 ### Phase 13 - Authoritative Multiplayer And Staging Identity

-Move gameplay authority server-side using the already deterministic `game_core`; integrate Steam ticket validation for isolated staging, then validate scripted 2-4 player convergence and all admission boundaries.
+Move gameplay authority server-side using the already deterministic `game_core`; implement base transport/input sequences, revisions, event IDs, bounded ledgers/writers, and Steam ticket validation for isolated staging, then validate scripted 2-4 player convergence and all admission boundaries.
 Depot packaging and final lobby/invite UX remain in Phase 18, but Phase 17 must not depend on an authentication path that does not exist yet.

 ### Phase 14 - Reconnect And Sync Robustness

-Add resync, heartbeat, replay protection, and disconnect recovery.
+Harden the Phase 13 sequence/revision foundation across disconnects with token handoff, takeover, resync acknowledgement, heartbeat, replay rejection, and deterministic transport-chaos coverage.

 ### Tooling, Persistence, And Quality (15-17)